House Buyout Divorce Calculator

 If you're not the one caring for the kids, your situation may be less easy to navigate.

-You may need to wait months or years (often determined by a judge) before you can buy out the house or sell it, as your ex-spouse and the kids will need to find a new place to live first.
+You may need to wait months or years (often determined by a judge) before buying or selling the house, as your ex-spouse and the kids will need to find a new place to live first.

 Next steps